Romea/alpo/alpo_description/README.md

   - launch/ contains scripts to display robots and test joints

-  - python/ contains a python module able to create urdf for each robot
+  - python/ contains a Python module able to create urdf for each robot